schcs/EncontroJA2/palestrantes.md

 #### <font style="color:navy; font-weight:bold;">Elkin Oveimar Quintero Vanegas</font>
 Universidade Federal do Amazonas

-**Irreducible modules over commutative power-associative algebras**
+*<a href="https://www.mat.ufmg.br/wp-content/uploads/2023/05/Elkin.pdf">Irreducible modules over commutative power-associative algebras</a>**

 We introduce the modules over the class of commutative power-associative algebras and we expose a connection, due to I. Shestakov, with Albert's problem (a problem of classification of finite-dimensional algebras) with irreducible modules.
 Furthermore, for any natural number $n$, we associate for the irreducible ${\mathfrak sl}_2(\mathbb{C})$-module of dimension $n$ an irreducible module of dimension $3n$ of the zero algebra of dimension four.
 Thus, we have examples of commutative power-associative algebras where its multiplicative enveloping algebra is either finite or infinite dimensional, so far as Jordan as well as Lie algebras.